mfncooper/paracon/docs/userguide.rst

    Contains the exchange that occurs during a connection between the two stations of the filename.
 This is the same information that you see in the connection tab during a connected-mode session.

+You can specify an alternate directory for logging with the `--log-dir` option.